manuelf18/aws-signup-form/docs/airtable.md

 ## Generating the Airtable API Key
 1. Login to airtable:
 2. Enter https://airtable.com/account
-3. Click on generate API Key
+3. Click on generate API Key (You don't have to copy the Key).
-4. Copy the API Key

 ## Creating the Airtable Table
 1. Create a table (you can use a base or start from scratch) with these parameters:<br>